LIFE INSURANCE

 What Is Life Insurance?

 Life insurance is a financial contract drawn up between you (the policyholder) and an insurer.
 As the policyholder, you insure your life by paying monthly life insurance premiums.
 The life insurance cover ensures that your nominated beneficiaries are paid a lump sum of money upon your death.
+Life insurance is typically contracted to individuals, but some companies offer joint policies.

 How Does Life Insurance Work?